ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 This document focuses on discovering DoH, DoT, and DoQ Designated Resolvers.
 Other protocols can also use the format defined by {{!I-D.ietf-add-svcb-dns}}.
-However, if any protocol does not involve some form of certificate validation, new validation mechanisms will need to be defined to support validating designation as defined in {{verified}}.
+However, if any such protocol does not involve some form of certificate validation, new validation mechanisms will need to be defined to support validating designation as defined in {{verified}}.

 # Discovery Using Resolver IP Addresses {#bootstrapping}